-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-See "Physician/ Practitioner services, including doctor's office visits," "Outpatient diagnostic tests and therapeutic services and supplies," "Prosthetic devices and related supplies," and "Outpatient rehabilitation services" for more detail.
+What you must pay when you get these Services that are covered for you services Inpatient stay: Covered services received in a hospital or SNF during Prior a non-covered inpatient stay authorization rules may apply.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, You pay the in some cases, we will cover certain services you receive while you are in applicable costthe hospital or the skilled nursing facility (SNF).
+Covered services include, sharing for other but are not limited to: services as though they Physician services were provided Diagnostic tests (like lab tests) on an outpatient X-ray, radium, and isotope therapy including technician materials and basis.
+Please services refer to the Surgical dressings applicable Splints, casts, and other devices used to reduce fractures and benefit in this dislocations section of this Prosthetics and orthotics devices (other than dental) that replace all or Evidence of part of an internal body organ (including contiguous tissue), or all or Coverage. part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices See "Physician/ Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and Practitioner eyes including adjustments, repairs, and replacements required services. because of breakage, wear, loss, or a change in the patient's physical including condition doctor's office Physical therapy, speech therapy, and occupational therapy visits," "Outpatient diagnostic tests and therapeutic services and supplies," "Prosthetic devices and related supplies," and "Outpatient rehabilitation services" for more detail.